Seasonal Inspiration | Curating Your Own Picnic Set

 All that is left to do is to recline in that sunny spot of the blanket and take in the simple, sensual pleasures around you — the taste of the snacks you packed, the smell of surrounding space, the sound of the birds, of the water, or of fellow picnickers chatting quietly, the feel of the ground below you and the sun on your skin, the sight of the patterns above you made by clouds or trees.

 Why picnics?
-Call it a side effect of my cancelled journey to Italy last March but my desire for leisurely, simple dining over good food and conversation has deepened since, and with the coming of a new season, doing so al fresco.
+Call it a side effect of my cancelled journey to Italy in early 2020 but my desire for leisurely, simple dining over good food and conversation has deepened since, and with the coming of a new season, doing so al fresco.

 [picnic images currently inspiring me]

-Last week the Thrift Store Fairies delivered on my new seasonal obsession with not one, but two second hand picnic baskets — one a traditional woven, double handled latch top and the other a more practical cooler style perfect for the beach — as well as some loose woven checked cotton curtains to be re-sewn into napkins.
+Once I was blessed by the Thrift Store Fairies who delivered on my new seasonal obsession with not one, but two second hand picnic baskets — one a traditional woven, double handled latch top and the other a more practical cooler style perfect for the beach — as well as some loose woven checked cotton curtains to be re-sewn into napkins.
 Seven dollars!
-This week I returned to the same second-hand shop and found two sets of utensils in a delightfully retro Neapolitan color palette, an old wine bottle opener stamped “Italy”, and [not for the picnic basket] a used CD of The Miseducation of Lauryn Hill.
+The same week I returned to the same second-hand shop and found two sets of utensils in a delightfully retro Neapolitan color palette, an old wine bottle opener stamped “Italy”, and [not for the picnic basket] a used CD of The Miseducation of Lauryn Hill.
 At two dollars and fifty cents I consider this another good day thrifting.

 [second-hand scores: picnic basket, bottle opener, two sets of utensils, and linens to repurpose into napkins]